nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edits an **existing and uncompleted** task in the task list.

 Format: `edit_task INDEX [n/TASKNAME] [d/DEADLINE] [p/PRIORITY] [c/CATEGORY]... [t/TAG]...`
 * Edits the task at the specified `INDEX`.
   The index refers to the index number shown in the displayed task list.
-The index **must be a positive integer** 1, 2, 3, …​
+  The index must be an **integer larger than zero**.
+A valid example can be `1`.
-* You can only edit the details of an uncompleted task.
+* You can only edit an **existing and uncompleted** task.
-* At least one of the optional fields must be provided.
+* **At least one** of the optional fields must be provided.
+* The `DEADLINE` provided cannot be earlier than today.
 * Existing values will be updated to the input values.
+* If the index provided is a negative integer or zero, an error message indicating invalid command format will be returned.
+* If the index provided is larger than `2147483647`(i.e. larger than the maximum value of `Integer` object in Java), it is not a valid integer in our definition.
+  Thus, an error message indicating invalid command format will be returned.
 * When editing tags/categories, the existing tags/categories of the task will be removed i.e. adding of tags/categories is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.
   Similarly, you can remove all the task’s categories by typing `c/` without specifying any categories after it.